Sgoodgen/SG_tool.exe-made-in-Python-korea/README.md

 # SG_tool

-This is a tool made by a 6th grader in elementary school.
+This is a tool made by a 6th grade in elementary school.
 It is SG_tool with functions such as delete, add, add dir, and info using os and gui in Python.

 #How to convert from code to exe